The barbell Club AT WFC

 Strong For Life

-starting strength BARBELL classes for women
+starting strength Barbell classes

 For those individuals seeking to gain strength, increase your body's ability to burn fat and build strong bones. this program can be done by both beginner to advanced lifters alike.